Magento2Translations/language_pt_pt/README.md

 Have a look at all the other great community maintained packages at [e-conomix/magento-translations](https://github.com/e-conomix/magento-translations).
 Or [Mageplaza maintained packages](https://github.com/mageplaza?q=language).

-# European Portuguese (português europeu) Magento2 Language Pack (pt_PT)
+# European Portuguese (European Portuguese) Magento2 Language Pack (pt_PT)
 This is a Language Pack generated from the [official Magento2 translations project](https://crowdin.com/project/magento-2) at [Crowdin](https://crowdin.com).
-The European Portuguese (português europeu) translations used can be found [here](https://crowdin.com/project/magento-2/pt-PT).
+The European Portuguese (European Portuguese) translations used can be found [here](https://crowdin.com/project/magento-2/pt-pt).
 This translation is usefull for people living in the Portugal (Portugal).

 For our other language packs look at the [Magento2Translations](http://magento2translations.github.io/) page.

 # Version & progress
-This translation is generated from the branch [2.1.8](https://crowdin.com/project/magento-2/pt-PT#/2.1.8) at Crowdin and based on the Magento 2.1.8 sourcefiles.
+This translation is generated from the branch [2.1.8](https://crowdin.com/project/magento-2/pt-pt#/2.1.8) at Crowdin and based on the Magento 2.1.8 sourcefiles.
-There have been  7189 strings translated of the 8467 strings in the Magento source.
+There have been  7227 strings translated of the 8467 strings in the Magento source.

 Translation progress:![Progress](http://progressed.io/bar/85)